xmartlabs/Bender/Documentation/API.md

 ## MetalShaderManager

-The MetalShaderManager keeps all the custom kernel functions that a app has loaded so that different layers that use the same Metal function will effectively use the same `MTLComputePipelineState`.
+The MetalShaderManager keeps all the custom kernel functions that an app has loaded so that different layers that use the same Metal function will effectively use the same `MTLComputePipelineState`.

 It also manages the function constants passed to these Metal functions.
-If you have a function that relies on funciton constants then you can pass them to the MetalShaderManager when you get your function.
+If you have a function that relies on function constants then you can pass them to the MetalShaderManager when you get your function.
 The function to get a kernel function is this:

 ```swift
 /// Get a MTLComputePipelineState with a Metal function of the given name